woltapp/blurhash/Readme.md

 BlurHash is a compact representation of a placeholder for an image.

+I've created this fork for my own purposes, mostly for the [Springsale](https://github.com/Springsale) app.

 ## Why would you want this?

 Does your designer cry every time you load their beautifully designed screen, and it is full of empty boxes because all the